MOLAorg/mola/docs/source/concept-slam-configuration-file.rst

 -----------------------------------------
-The contents of any entry with the syntax ``$include{/path/to/other/file.yml}`` will be replaced by the actual contents of the given file, which should be given in either absolute path (recommended), or relative to the current working directory.
+The contents of any entry with the syntax ``$include{/path/to/other/file.yml}`` will be replaced by the actual contents of the given file, which should be given in either absolute path, or relative to the current YAML file being parsed.

 .. code-block:: yaml